How I Secured My Linux Server with Firewall Rules

 or restore UFW from its backup.
 I kept an out-of-band access method, such as a serial console or provider console, in case I locked myself out.
 Revert steps were part of the changelog entry.

 I stored rollback steps alongside the change notes.
 Each entry included the expected impact and a contact if escalation was needed.
-Documentation lowered stress and cut mean time to recovery.
+That cuts stress and shortens recovery time.

 References to standards

-I followed basic principles: default deny, least privilege, defence in depth and logging.
-Those principles guide choices without forcing a single toolset.
-They are practical and actionable for a linux admin managing a single server.
+I followed the usual principles: default deny, least privilege, defence in depth and logging.
+Those principles guide choices without forcing one toolset.
+They are practical for a Linux admin managing a single server.

 I mapped the firewall posture to the server’s compliance needs.
 For personal homelabs this is overkill.
-For production systems I ensured logging and retention met the relevant standard.
-The firewall was one control among many.
+For production systems I made sure logging and retention matched the relevant standard.
+The firewall was one control among several.

 I keep a small shelf of practical guides.
 Read the nftables and iptables manuals.
 Follow distro security notes.
-I also watch community threads for straight answers and real-world fixes.
+Community threads are also useful when you want straight answers and real fixes.

-If you need to harden a server, start with a clear threat model, then apply rules that match that model.
+If you need to harden a server, start with a clear threat model, then apply rules that match it.